microsoft/Accera/docs/Manual/09 Parameters.md

 ```

 ## Tuple parameter values
-Parameters can be used as placeholders for tuples, and specifically tuples of indices.
-For example, say that we wanted to parameterize the order of the iteration space dimensions.
-We could write:
+Parameters can be used as placeholders for tuples, specifically for tuples of indices.
+For example, assume that we want to parameterize the order of the iteration space dimensions.
+We can then write:
 ```python
 P6 = acc.create_parameters(1)
 schedule.reorder(order=P6)
 ```
-Later, we could set the value of `P6` to the index tuple `(j,k,i)`.
+Later, we can set the value of `P6` to the index tuple `(j,k,i)`.

 ## Get parameters from an entire parameter grid
 Consider the parameterized nest defined above.
-Rather than setting each parameter to one specific value, imagine that we had a set of different values for each parameter.
-For example, say that we wanted `P0` to take a value in the set `{8, 16}`, `P1` in `{16, 32}`, `P2` would always equal 16, and `P3` would take a value in `{1,2}`.
-This list of all valid parameter combinations is called a *parameter grid*.
-In this case, the grid includes the following parameter settings:
+Rather than setting a specific value for each parameter, imagine that we have a set of different values for each parameter.
+For example, consider that we want `P0` to have a value in set `{8, 16}`, `P1` in `{16, 32}`, `P2` to be always `16`, and `P3` in `{1,2}`.
+We can define the *parameter grid* with this data, which lists all the valid parameter combinations.
+In our case, this grid includes the following parameter settings:
 ```python
 {P0:8, P1:16, P2:16, P3:1.0}
 {P0:8, P1:16, P2:16, P3:2.0}